The Duke (2020 film): Release

 The film had its world premiere at the Venice Film Festival on 4 September 2020.
 It was also selected to screen at the Telluride Film Festival in September 2020, prior to its cancellation due to the COVID-19 pandemic.
-Shortly after, Sony Pictures Classics acquired the Latin America, Scandivanian and US distribution rights to the film.
-Pathé's distribution arm will release the film in France and Switzerland.
+Shortly after, Sony Pictures Classics acquired distribution rights to the film in the U.S., Latin America, Scandinavia, Eastern Europe (excluding Poland, the Czech Republic and former Yugoslavia), the CIS, Greece, Turkey, Portugal, South Africa, Southeast Asia (excluding Japan and China), and India.
+Pathé's distribution arm released the film in France and Switzerland.

-The film was originally scheduled to be released in the United Kingdom by 20th Century Fox via Walt Disney Studios Motion Pictures on 6 November 2020, but Pathé later delayed it to 2021 due to the COVID-19 pandemic.
+The film was originally scheduled to be released in the United Kingdom by 20th Century Fox on 6 November 2020, but Pathé later delayed it to 2021 due to the COVID-19 pandemic.
 On 7 June 2021, it was announced that Pathé would release the film on 3 September 2021, after announcing a new distribution deal with Warner Bros.
 Pictures.
 On 23 July, Pathé announced that the film release would be again delayed, this time to 25 February 2022.

-The Duke was released as a rental home premiere and is available on iTunes, Curzon, Amazon Prime Video, Sky Store, Google Play and Microsoft Store.
+The Duke was released as a rental home premiere and is available on iTunes, Curzon, Amazon Prime Video, Sky Store, Google Play, and Microsoft Store.

-It was then available on Blu-ray and DVD on June 13, 2022 by Pathé through Warner Bros.
+It was then available on Blu-ray and DVD on June 13, 2022, by Pathé through Warner Bros.
 Home Entertainment.

 Reception

 On the review aggregator website Rotten Tomatoes, 97% of 129 reviews are positive, with an average rating of 7.5/10.
 The website's critical consensus reads, "A sweet swan song for director Roger Michell, The Duke offers a well-acted and engaging dramatization of an entertainingly improbable true story."
 Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 35 critics, indicating "generally favorable reviews".

+The film was awarded 5 stars from The Guardian and The Daily Telegraph following its world premiere at the 77th Venice International Film Festival.
+It was released in cinemas in the UK on 25 February 2022.